 Work Together With Your Neighbors

 When you are going to be away, tell trusted neighbors and ask them to watch your property.
 Have neighbors maintain your yard.
 When on vacation, have someone cut grass.
 Shrubbery should not hide neighbors’ view of windows or doors.
 Have someone pick up newspapers and mail.
-Tell neighbors to call police if they notice anything suspicious.
+Tell neighbors to call the police if they notice anything suspicious.

 Theft Prevention Tips

-- Know what type of hardware is in your computer-most computer thieves know how to strip a computer down and sell the components.
+- Know what type of hardware is in your computer.
+Most computer thieves know how to strip a computer down and sell the components.

-Repetitive hang-ups, anonymous obscene phone calls and threatening e-mail messages are all examples of harassment, the most common of which is telephone harassment.
+Repetitive hang-ups, anonymous, obscene phone calls and threatening e-mail messages are all examples of harassment, the most common of which is telephone harassment.

-Individuals who receive harassing, annoying or threatening telephone calls are encouraged to contact the Police for assistance.
+Individuals who receive harassing, annoying or threatening telephone calls are encouraged to contact the police for assistance.
 Maintaining a telephone log that documents the dates and times of calls will be helpful in determining what measures the police may pursue.